canattofilipe/docker/basic_usage.rst

   docker run debian bash --version

-**Create a new debian container and, then check its bash version, then remove it:**
+**Create a new debian container, then check its bash version, then remove it:**

 .. code:: bash